Anthony Kalik

-Born in Sydney, Kalik played youth football at Manly United FC and was then offered a 2 year scholarship at the Australian Institute of Sport before making his professional debut for Central Coast Mariners.
+Kalik played youth football at Manly United FC and was then offered a 2 year scholarship at the Australian Institute of Sport before making his professional debut for Central Coast Mariners.

 Kalik has represented Australia at under-20 level.

 Early life

 Kalik is of Croatian origin.
 Both of his parents came to Australia from the island of Korčula, at time part of Yugoslavia.
-His father Denis, a former football player for BŠK Zmaj, coming from Blato and his mother Francis coming from Vela Luka.
+His father Denis, a former football player for BŠK Zmaj, is from Blato while his mother Francis is from Vela Luka.

 Club career

 Central Coast Mariners

 In 2013, Kalik signed a three-year deal with Central Coast Mariners, making him the youngest professional footballer in Australia.
 He made his competitive debut for the club in a win over Palm Beach in the 2014 FFA Cup, coming on for Glen Trifiro with ten minutes remaining.
 Kalik made his A-League debut in a victory over Adelaide United in February 2015.